| Shady spots were in demand at the tenth annual Alumni Tournament of Champions held in Gladstone, New Jersey on June 6th. University of Maryland and

 him as did Sandy Rose, a friend of Tennariello's who rode for the College

 of St. Elizabeth (class of 1984) and won the reunion flat in 2017.
+Advanced flat was followed by the Alumni Flat.
+It should be noted

 that Dowling called back six riders to test in each of the flat classes,